-Understanding the natural (unaltered) hydrology of the Manuherikia catchment is a complex task as a result of the long history of flow alteration with storage reservoirs, augmented flows, transport of water via water races and severe over-allocation of water resources.
+Understanding the natural (unaltered) hydrology of the Manuherikia catchment is a complex task because of the long history of flow alteration with storage reservoirs, augmented flows, transport of water via water races and severe over-allocation of water resources.
 These challenges were also noted in Aqualinc (2012a).

-Hydrological analyses prepared for the Manuherikia Catchment Water Strategy Group have focussed on inflows to Falls Dam and irrigation scenarios (Stewart 2012, Aqualinc 2012a).
-Stewart (2012) estimated that the mean inflow to Falls Dam was 5.252 m^3 /s, the median inflow was 3.870 m^3 /s and the 7-d MALF was 1.362 m^3 /s.
-Aqualinc (2012a) estimated the naturalised mean flow of the Manuherikia River at the Clutha confluence to be 18.5 m^3 /s.
+Hydrological analyses prepared for the Manuherikia Catchment Water Strategy Group have focused on inflows to Falls Dam and irrigation scenarios (Stewart, 2012; Aqualinc, 2012a).
+Stewart (2012) estimated that the mean inflow to Falls Dam was 5.252 m3/s, the median inflow was 3.870 m3/s and the 7-d MALF was 1.362 m3/s.
+Aqualinc (2012a) estimated the naturalised mean flow of the Manuherikia River at the Clutha confluence to be 18.5 m3/s.

-Natural (or naturalised) low flow statistics are regularly used as a baseline when calculating habitat retention as part of instream habitat analysis (see Section 7).
+Natural (or naturalised) low-flow statistics are regularly used as a baseline when calculating habitat retention as part of instream habitat analysis (see Section 7).
 In this report, levels of habitat retention were calculated relative to both naturalised and existing flows (see Section 7).
-In this study, naturalised low-flow statistics were estimated at the key locations within the Upper Manuherikia catchment (listed in Table 4.2, Figure 4.1 shows their locations).
+Additionally, naturalised low-flow statistics were estimated at the key locations within the Upper Manuherikia catchment (listed in Table 4.2, Figure 4.1 shows their locations).
 The details of hydrological analyses are given in Appendix A. The recorded flows in Dunstan Creek at Gorge are natural due to the absence of upstream water takes.
-Flows in the Manuherikia River at downstream of Forks are affected to a small extent by water captured by the Mt Ida Race, although it is possible to estimate the magnitude of this effect and compensate for it.
+Flows in the Manuherikia River downstream of Fork are affected to a small extent by water captured by the Mt Ida Race, although it is possible to estimate the magnitude of this effect and compensate for it.
 Therefore, flow data from these two sites (Figure 4.2) were used as the key reference flow sites for estimating the naturalised low-flow statistics for other locations within the catchment.